Beau Simpson is a guitarist, pianist, bassist, ukulele-ist(?), composer, and music educator from Los Angeles, California.

 But, this time, I stuck with it.
 I used the methods that I used to truly enjoy playing piano and applied them to guitar.

 I began to have all kinds of insights as to how to make the greatest improvements in the least amount of time.

 The things that I was doing were actually WORKING!
-I showed my guitar teacher (who owned a music school) some of these methods and he actually gave me a job.
+I showed my guitar teacher (who owned a music school) some of these methods and he offered me a job.

 At age 17, after being hired as a teacher at “The Guitar School” (aka South Bay School of Music), I was able to share these insights with my own students.

 Having a large base of students allowed me to see what worked, what didn’t work, and why.